-They will be handed out as soon as possible next half term once they have been set up by our team.
+They will be handed out as soon as possible next half term once they are in stock and have been set up by our team.
 We will make you aware of a launch date as soon as we know.
-Parents/Carers must collect the device and receive a presentation on how to use them effectively.
+Parents/Carers must collect the device.
+You will also receive more information on how to use them effectively.

 What happens if my Chromebook gets damaged?

 If you buy the chromebook from us it comes with a 3 year manufacturing warranty but only 1 year on the battery.
-Most damages can be repaired by technicians at the school and you will be charged just for any replacements parts.
+Most damages can be repaired by technicians at the school and you will be charged for any replacement parts.
 The labour will be free of charge.

 If you choose to buy a Chromebook elsewhere or you already have one, then the school is unable to offer any support as we work solely with devices from our suppliers.

 My child already has a different device.
 Can they bring that in instead?

 No. These may not be fully compatible with the Google Apps and add-ons that we will be using for teaching and learning.
-Also, the battery may not last 6 hours on a single charge, the device may not boot-up within 10 seconds from a closed lid, and the device will not be managed by the school.
+Also, the battery may not last on a single charge, the device may not boot-up within 8 seconds, and the device will not be managed by the school.
 Technicians and teachers cannot afford to waste valuable time on lots of different, individual devices.
 Please refer to our E-Safety policy and acceptable use agreements on our website for more information.